Mmarcos01/reading-notes/README.md

 # Welcome to My Notes

 Hello, my name is Marie Marcos and I'm from the beautiful state of Washington.
-I'm a former Aviation Electrician for the US Navy and am now following the path to greater technical knowlege by learning to code.
+I'm a former Aviation Electrician for the US Navy and am now following the path to greater technical knowledge by learning to code.
+This is the beginning of my journey!

+In this webpage, I'm utilizing a lightweight markup language called Markdown to create formatted and organized notes on all the awesome things I've been learning about.

 [Visit My GitHub](https://github.com/Mmarcos01?tab=repositories) or see what I learned about: